sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-styling/ui5-webcomponents-react-styling.md

 [ACCORDION-BEGIN [Step: ](Style your own component)]

 If you want to add a custom component to your app, but still want to use the styling approach of the UI5 Web Components, you can import the `ThemingParameters` that contain the various CSS variables used in our theming.
-If you want to style your components with the [`react-jss`](https://cssinjs.org/react-jss/?v=v10.1.1) syntax, you can use the `createComponentStyles` hook.
+If you want to style your components with the [`react-jss`](https://cssinjs.org/react-jss/?v=v10.1.1) syntax, you can use the custom `jss` styling hook `createUseStyles`.

 1. Create a custom component `MyCustomElement.jsx` under `./src` with following content:

     ```JavaScript / JSX
     import React from "react";
-    import { createComponentStyles } from "@ui5/webcomponents-react-base/lib/createComponentStyles";
+    import { createUseStyles } from 'react-jss';
     import { ThemingParameters } from "@ui5/webcomponents-react-base/lib/ThemingParameters";

     export const MyCustomElement = () => {